Let’s change the world together!

 • Cultivate strong collaborative partnerships with university stakeholders including the Department of Public Safety, Fire Safety, EEO-TIX, Crisis Support & Intervention and other key units.

-• Participate in Student Life initiatives including but not limited to Director meetings, the Trojan welcome experience, and the Student Life Free Expression Committee.
+• Participate in Student Life initiatives including but not limited to Director meetings, the Trojan Welcome Experience, and the Student Life Free Expression Committee.

 • Will receive after hours calls if an emergency occurs in a chapter facility.

-Qualifications
+Preferred Qualifications

 • Excellent interpersonal skills and conflict resolution techniques